MacCode7110/CS4341A1/Exercise3.2.md

         Assumptions:
             1. The area of the maze is divided into n number of square units.
-            2. The robot can only move forward in the direction that it faces.
+            2. The robot can only move forward in the direction that it currently faces.

         State Space:
             a.
 There are n number of square units and in each square unit, the robot faces either north, east, south, or west.
             b.
+The robot occupies a position that is outside of either the north, east, south, or west borders of the maze (in other words, the robot occupies a position outside of the area of the maze as a result of moving through a maze exit).
-The state space has a size of 4n because for each of the n square units that makes up the area of the maze, the robot faces one of four compass directions (north, east, south, or west).
+            c.
+The state space has a size that is greater than 4n because for each of the n square units that makes up the area of the maze, the robot faces one of four compass directions (north, east, south, or west).
+And, it is possible for the robot to occupy a certain number of reasonable positions outside of the maze.
         Initial State: The robot occupies the square unit in the center of the maze and is rotated to face north.
-        Goal State(s): The robot occupies a position that is outside of either the north, east, south, or west borders of the maze (in other words, the robot occupies a position outside of the area of the maze as a result of moving through a maze exit).
+        Goal States: The robot occupies a position that is outside of either the north, east, south, or west borders of the maze (in other words, the robot occupies a position outside of the area of the maze as a result of moving through a maze exit).
         Actions: The robot can rotate to face north, east, south, or west.
 In addition, the robot can move forward i number of square units in the direction that it faces.
         Transitional Model:
             a.
-Rotating the direction of the robot enables it to then move in that same direction (either north, east, south or west), which results in a new state defined by a new direction.
+Rotating the direction of the robot enables it to then move in that same direction (either north, east, south or west), which results in a change in state defined by a new direction.
                 I. If the robot enters a state where it stops before hitting a wall, then the robot will need to rotate until it faces a new direction not immediately blocked by a wall.
-This rotation results in a new state defined by a new direction.
+This rotation results in a change in state defined by a new direction.
             b.
-Moving the robot forward i number of square units in the direction that it faces results in a new state defined by a new square unit that the robot occupies in the area of the maze.
-If the robot occupies a position outside of the maze area, then it has reached a goal state.
+Moving the robot forward i number of square units in the direction that it faces results in a change in state defined by a new square unit that the robot occupies in the area of the maze.
+If the robot occupies a position outside of the maze area as a result of moving i number of square units, then it has reached a goal state.
         Action-Cost:
             The cost of an action for the robot is the length of the path it takes to exit the maze, which is equivalent to the total number of square units that it moves through.
             For each square unit that the robot moves through, the numeric cost increments by 1.